 Modeling is the second step in the AASL-recommended lesson sequence, so it’s importance is evident.
-But I wonder if most educators realize that how they present lessons is as important a part of modeling as the content they present.
-This is especially important when we are using technology—we can’t expect our students to build digital literacy and technology competence unless we properly model it.
-I offer here some practices to build digital literacy with students, along with a lesson that integrates technology in order to enhance a student product and increase student engagement.
+But I wonder if most educators realize how we present lessons is as important as the content, especially when using technology —we can’t expect our students to build digital literacy and technology competence unless we properly model it.
+Here are some practices I use when sharing tech with students, along with a lesson that integrates technology in order to enhance a student product and increase student engagement.

-I believe it’s crucial for school librarians—and teachers—to model technology correctly when delivering a lesson.
+I believe it’s crucial for educators to model technology correctly when delivering a lesson.
 When we wonder why student presentations are simply a reading of text off a slide, we have to question how we present material in slide presentations!

 I learned the best way to do slide presentations from Lee Hilyer, University of Houston librarian, in a webinar** sponsored by the Texas Library Association.
 His 3 simple rules are: